 My work broadly pursues using mathematics to understand how biological systems at the cellular and molecular scale overcome and utilize randomness to function.
-Details on my specific interests can be found below.
+Details below.

 Cells rely on teams of motor proteins to perform vital tasks including carrying cargo enormous distances and coordinating mitosis.
-These motors behave quite randomly as individuals yet unite harmoniously.
+These motors behave randomly as individuals yet unite harmoniously.

 A central theme of my research pursues the question: how does the randomness of individual motors affect their ability to function collectively?

 CE Miles, SD Lawley, JP Keener